 ...saying that, a fisherman did try to charge me US$10 to take a photo of an anaconda he caught on the beach, so it might take a while to settle in.

 Over the last couple of weeks in Castara we've had Sunday lunch with Sparkle's parents Debbie and Dexter, partied at the wedding reception of a couple we'd never met and just generally been included into all manner of situations and conversations we would never had the chance to experience if we were staying in a hostel.

-Every Wednesday, Boat House host an evening of African drumming which we've been lucky enough to make it to twice already.
+Every Wednesday, Boat House host an evening of African drumming which we've been lucky enough to go to twice already.
 The music's fantastic, the beer is cheap and by hanging around after it's finished we've got talking to some locals.
 People are particularly friendly if you make a little effort and look like you're having a good time.

 I'm not sure my photos do this place justice, but hopefully you can get an idea of the general setting.

 Castara is surrounded by forest and one of the most exciting things for me is the amount of animals we see just from looking over our balcony and walking around the village.
-My favourite so far was a creature an agouti, which looked like a sort of long-legged black guinea-pig.
+My favourite so far was a creature called an agouti, which looked like a sort of long-legged black guinea-pig.
 Unfortunately most things run away before I can get my camera out so we'll have to make do with lizards and birds for now...

 It's possible to rent snorkelling gear in Castara, but I brought a couple of pairs of goggles with me so we've just been exploring the reef off to the right hand side of Little Bay with those.
 The coral isn't always very colourful, but there's plenty of marine life and if you get a calm day then water visibility is amazing.